Grant vs Worcester Bosch

 Grant Vortex Pro 26 Floor Standing Combination Boiler Oil – £2,293.40

 With threats like Global Warming and Climate Change looming, energy efficiency has been a major talking point for years now.
 Especially with modern condensing boilers now running at almost 94% efficiency.
-Installing a high efficiency boiler not only saves you money on energy bills, it helps you leave a smaller carbon footprint.
+Installing a high-efficiency boiler not only saves you money on energy bills, but it also helps you leave a smaller carbon footprint.
 You are being kinder to the planet.
 Grant beats Worcester Bosch in this area, but only slightly, with 93.6% efficiency for the Grant oil boiler compared to 90.9% for the Worcester.
-Even though the difference isn’t massive, with all boilers in the market today so evenly matched, even slight edge can make a difference.
+Even though the difference isn’t massive, with all boilers in the market today so evenly matched, even a slight edge can make a difference.
 You do want to buy the best product possible for the money.
 Grant’s higher energy efficiency is down to their award-winning stainless steel heat exchanger with a larger surface area and low water content to improve the hot water performance of the boiler.
-Grant boilers also have a low pressure cut-off switch, so the boiler will shut down if there’s water loss.
+Grant boilers also have a low-pressure cut-off switch, so the boiler will shut down if there’s water loss.
 There’s another feature unique to Grant boilers, which is the turbulator baffle system, which extracts the latent heat usually lost through the flue to be reused in the system.
 The recycled and reusable energy means higher energy efficiency for the boiler, which translates to even lower energy bills.
 And since both boilers cost pretty much the same, the Grant boiler with all these additional features is a steal!

-Grant vs Worcester Bosch – How can Boilerhut help you?
+How can Boilerhut help you?